Looking for a fun and informative virtual event for your library, book club, or historical society?

 Mark Twain had a lifelong habit of writing in the margins of the books he read – and it did not always matter whether the book actually belonged to him.
 He commented acerbically on the authors and their work – “by an ass” was a favorite phrase – and made other, longer comments that tell us about the man and his thoughts.
 His marginalia are his “conversations” with the books he was reading, and there are many examples of this in the library collection of The Mark Twain House & Museum.

 We will also develop new programs to match your community's interests.

 Are you interested in Twain, or nineteenth-century American history or literature more broadly, but want to learn about something not on the list?
 Custom programs are potentially available.
 Depending on the amount of research needed, it may be possible to develop a new program for you.
-In this case, the fee is based on the amount of time needed.
+The fee is based on the amount of time needed for preparation.

 Book your program today!

-To reserve a Mark Twain House & Museum educational program, call Dr. James Golden at (860) 280-3146 or email firstname.lastname@example.org.
-These programs can be scheduled on a mutually agreeable date and are generally available year-round during the day or early evening.
+To reserve a Mark Twain House & Museum educational program, call Grace Belanger at 860- 280-3130 or email email@example.com.
+We will schedule these programs on a mutually agreeable date.
+They are generally available year-round during the day or early evening (Eastern Time).